rsdoiel/antenna/science_and_technology.md

 ---

-## Former Amazon exec appointed as chair of UK's competition watchdog
+## Former Amazon exec appointed as boss of UK's competition watchdog

-date: 2025-01-22, updated: 2025-01-22, from: The Register (UK I.T.
+date: 2025-01-22, updated: 2025-01-23, from: The Register (UK I.T.
 News)

 <h4>Interim appointment after former head booted out for not being &#39;sufficiently focused on growth&#39;</h4> <p>The UK&#39;s Competition and Markets Authority (CMA) has a new chair after the sudden departure of the previous incumbent.…</p>